lyusupov/SoftRF/software/firmware/binaries/README.md

 The board typically comes with factory pre-installed [Adafruit_nRF52_Bootloader](https://github.com/adafruit/Adafruit_nRF52_Bootloader).<br>
 The Bootloader is capable to self-program an application firmware into the device.
 In order to simplify the firmware transfer, the bootloader emulates a "USB Mass Storage" interface.

-1. Download appropriate version of the SoftRF firmware from [this location](https://github.com/lyusupov/SoftRF/tree/master/software/firmware/binaries/nRF52840/SoftRF/MassStorage) ;
+1. Download an appropriate version of SoftRF firmware from [this location](https://github.com/lyusupov/SoftRF/tree/master/software/firmware/binaries/nRF52840/SoftRF/MassStorage) ;

 2. Connect the SoftRF Badge Edition device to your PC by means of a USB cable (Type-A <-> Type-C) ;